WindEmpowerment/datalogger-project/Hardware/shield/readme.md

 # SHIELD
 This board contains the functions to convert the signals from sensors to signals for the microcontroller.

-This board is design to be plug in the digital board, but you can use it with an arduino uno or mega.
+This board is design to be plug on the digital board, but you can use it with an arduino uno or mega.

 Comment are insert in the schematic, open the kicad project or the pdf export to read those.